38 results found with an empty search

 Men's Group The men's group heads up parish clean-up days.
 They also put on the Shrove Tuesday pancake dinner (the night before Ash Wednesday) and help Kevin Gall with the annual Lobster Dinner.

-- Acolyte Guild | Ascension
+- MEEK | Ascension